ocaml/opam/doc/pages/FAQ.md

 `~/.opam/<switch-name>`.

 A switch is either based on a system-wide OCaml installation, or on a local installation.
-In the former case, OPAM will need to recompile all packages when your system compiler changes.
+In the former case, opam will need to recompile all packages when your system compiler changes.
 In the latter case, OCaml will be downloaded and compiled on creation of the switch.

+Standard switches are held within `~/.opam`, but by using a directory as switch handle (instead of a plain name), you may create switches that have their contents in any local repository.
+They are put in a `_opam/` subdirectory in this case, and it is safe to just remove that subdirectory to clear the switch.

 ---